Samnan/ko3docs/source/application/basics/index.markdown

 <em>Kohana::find_files() is a very useful core method of Kohana, which returns the final path to a file given its folder and filename.
 You can refer to the documentation for more information.</em>

+### Passing data to views
+You can pass data to the view by including an array of key value pairs in the <code>View::factory()</code> method call as shown above.
+If you wish to add data for your view after creating it, then you can use either 'set' or 'bind' method call as given in the followin example.

+			$first = 'first';
+			$second = 'second';
+			$view = View::factory('home', array('first' => $first));

+			$view->set('second', $second);

+			$view->bind('third', $third);
+			$third = MyClass::get_data();  // for example

+			$this->response->body($view);

+The difference between 'set' and 'bind' is that set passes the variable to the view by value, while 'bind' passes it by reference.
+You will also note that we used 'bind' on the view first, then modified the value of the variable after 'bind' call.
+It is done explicitly to explain the passing by reference of the 'third' variable to the view.

 In the next section, we will learn how to [create models](/application/models) to use a database in our application.